datapythonista/mnist/README.md

 ## MNIST dataset

-**IMPORTANT: This repository has been moved to https://gitlab.com/datapythonista/mnist**

 The MNIST database is available at http://yann.lecun.com/exdb/mnist/

 The MNIST database is a dataset of handwritten digits.
 It has 60,000 training